AndrewChild/The-Garden-Guidebook/README.md

 # ToDo:
 ## Things that can be done at home
 - Draw topo for cabbage patch
-- write descriptions for placeholder routes (9 left)
+- write descriptions for placeholder routes

 ## Things that I'm not sure if I should add
-- Consider adding a master codex of routes and their aliases
 - Essay/Flavor text inserts
   - Ethics of developing the Methlab prow
   - Who is E?